Promoting Youth Fitness

-In an effort to engage the kids into this effort – show them how to access information on fun programming in their area.
-The suburban news papers are full of all types of seasonal activities for youth.
-Here are some ideas to help empower the kids to make good activity choices.
+To engage the kids in this effort, show them how to access information on fun programming in their area.
+The suburban newspapers are full of all types of seasonal activities for youth.
+Here are some ideas to help empower kids to make good activity choices:

 - Dedicate 2 -3 days per week to engage in some sort of physical activity.

 - Have them identify the types of activities they would like to be involved in and pick one new activity to try.